wenzhixin/bootstrap-table/site/docs/extensions/mobile.md

 - **Detail:**

-   Set the columns fields in this array in order to hide those columns in the cardView mode.
-Use this way in `data-*` configuration: ` data-columns-hidden="['name', 'description']"` or this way in javascript configuration: `columnsHidden = ['name', 'description']`.
+  Set the columns fields in this array to hide those columns in the card view mode.
+Use this way in `data-*` configuration: ` data-columns-hidden="['name', 'description']"` or this way in the JavaScript configuration: `columnsHidden = ['name', 'description']`.

 - **Default:** `undefined`